 This page contains information on federal, state, and University of Virginia scholarships and grants.
 Please take the time to familiarize yourself with the different types of awards that are out there.
 Some of them will end up on your financial aid award, if you apply for financial aid.
-For those who have applied for need-based financial aid with SFS and who have non-University scholarships, we provide a guide for how those outside scholarships may impact your need-based awards.
+For those who have applied for need-based financial aid with SFS and who have non-University scholarships, see the section below on that topic.

 In the most general terms, scholarships are awarded to students with special qualifications, such as academic, athletic, or artistic achievement.
 Awards are also available for students who are interested in particular fields of study, are members of certain underrepresented groups, live in certain areas of the country or who demonstrate financial need as determined by the Free Application for Federal Student Aid (FAFSA), also available in a Spanish-language version.
 Students miss scholarship opportunities because they do not complete a FAFSA.